IdeasClinicUWaterloo/InnovationChallange_Guides/Dashboard/GUIDE.md

    * Use Breadboard to attach wires from the respected sensor pin to the Base Shield.
 * #### Code: SAME FOR BOTH SENSORS!!
    * [Pulse-Oximeter Test Code](Arduino_Code/Part_Testing/PulseOximeter_test/PulseOximeter_test.ino?ref_type=heads)
    * This code uses the serial plotter instead of the serial monitor.
-The numbers will still be shown on the monitor but the data will be very hard to understand.
+The numbers will still be shown on the monitor but the data will be very hard to understand without being in a graph.

 ***
 ### **Servo**